Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_rate_limiting_advanced.md

 Optional:

-- `limit` (Number) The limit applies to the LLM provider within the defined window size.
-It used the query cost from the tokens to increment the counter.
+- `limit` (List of Number) One or more requests-per-window limits to apply.
+There must be a matching number of window limits and sizes specified.
 Not Null
 - `name` (String) The LLM provider to which the rate limit applies.
 Not Null; must be one of ["anthropic", "azure", "bedrock", "cohere", "gemini", "huggingface", "llama2", "mistral", "openai", "requestPrompt"]
-- `window_size` (Number) The window size to apply a limit (defined in seconds).
+- `window_size` (List of Number) One or more window sizes to apply a limit to (defined in seconds).
+There must be a matching number of window limits and sizes specified.
 Not Null

 <a id="nestedatt--config--redis"></a>